flurry/iOS-StandardEventSample/README.md

 ## Introduction

 Like a custom event, a standard event also has a two-level structure.
 The highest level is the specific action, in this case the purchasing of an item.
-For this example, we are using the SDK standardized event name “FLURRY_EVENT_PURCHASED”.
+For this example, we are using the SDK standardized event name `FLURRY_EVENT_PURCHASED`.

 In Flurry+Event.h, Flurry iOS SDK defines 58 standardized event names, and they are categorized in advertising, gaming, content, commerce, membership, onboarding, registration, search, social, media, and privacy.